codeclinic/wp-spamfree/trunk/readme.txt

 Some would argue that this is too simplistic an approach, and that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
 It's simply a numbers game.
 Statistics tell us that an effective solution would involve using a technology that few bots can handle.
 The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
 Sometimes the best solutions are the simplest ones!

 == Installation ==
-1. After downloading, unzip file and upload the enclosed "wp-spamfree" directory to your WordPress plugins folder ("wp-content/plugins/").
+1. After downloading, unzip file and upload the enclosed `wp-spamfree` directory to your WordPress plugins directory: `/wp-content/plugins/`.
 Then activate on your WordPress Plugins page.

-2. Open wp-comments-post.php in the root directory of your WordPress install.
-Near the beginning of the file and immediately after the line with nocache_headers(); (located somewhere in the first few lines of code), add this single line to your code:
+2. Open `wp-comments-post.php` in the root directory of your WordPress install.
+Near the beginning of the file and immediately after the line with `nocache_headers();` (located somewhere in the first few lines of code), add this single line to your code:

-include(dirname(__FILE__).'/wp-content/plugins/wp-spamfree/inc-commentvalidation.php');
+`include(dirname(__FILE__).'/wp-content/plugins/wp-spamfree/inc-commentvalidation.php');`

 (The previous line may not show up correctly on WordPress.org, so copy it from the readme.txt file.)

 You're done!
 Sit back and see what it feels like to live without comment spam!

 = Upgrading from Version 1.0 =
-Simply undo any edits you made to your header.php and wp-comments-post.php files when installing Version 1.0.
+Simply undo any edits you made to your `header.php` and `wp-comments-post.php` files when installing Version 1.0.
 Then install the most recent version!

 = For Best Results =
 This plugin is design to stop automated comment spam (which accounts for over 90% of comment spam), but it doesn't stop human comment spam.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
 For best results, enable comment moderation, coupled with the Akismet (or equivalent) plugin.